openharmony/multimedia_camera_standard/README.md

     }
 ```

 7. Create the Consumer Surface and register listerner for buffer updates.
+The photo width and height can be configured to the supported resolution which is 1290x960.
 ```
     sptr<Surface> photoSurface = Surface::CreateSurfaceAsConsumer();
+    int32_t photoWidth = 1290;
+    int32_t photoHeight = 960;
+    photoSurface->SetDefaultWidthAndHeight(photoWidth, photoHeight);
     sptr<CaptureSurfaceListener> capturelistener = new CaptureSurfaceListener();
     capturelistener->mode_ = MODE_PHOTO;
     capturelistener->surface_ = photoSurface;